ysoh286/honours-project-2017/detailed-notes.md

 - ~~STOP USING GLOBALS IN THE PACKAGE!~~
 - ~~Is there a way to find the panel/viewport based upon returning a grob?
 YES~~ see ```findPanel()```
 - ~~Hide DOM passing functions~~
-- Plot to table example?
+- ~~Plot to table example?~~
-- Find a way to expand to multiple elements + how to deal if there are multiple svg elements corresponding to a single grid object (see iNZightPlots example)
-- Example of histogram/barplot control

 Would you want to use the ```interactr``` package with iNZight?
+  NO. IT'S NOT READY AT ALL.
-  Not at the moment.
-Still entirely developmental and unstable.
-Shiny's still better.
+  Still entirely developmental and unstable. shiny's still better.

 #### NOTES: